docker/compose/docs/aci-container-features.md

 ## Healthchecks

-Healthchecks can be described with the `--healthcheck-xxx` flags.
-It translates to `LivenessProbe` in ACI.
-By that, the container is terminated if it becomes unhealthy.
+A health check can be described using the flags prefixed by `--healthcheck`.
+This is translated into `LivenessProbe` for ACI.
+If the health check fails then the container is considered unhealthy and terminated.
+In order for the container to be restarted automatically, the container needs to be run with a restart policy (set by the `--restart` flag) other than `no`.
+Note that the default restart policy if one isn't set is `no`.

 In order to restart automatically, the container also need to have a restart policy set with `--restart` (`docker run` defaults to no restart policy)